 Read more

-As part of the strategic partnership between Université Paris Cité and the National University of Singapore (NUS), three new calls for proposals are launched for 2024.
-ObjectivesDesigned to foster new collaborations in higher education and research between Europe and...
+As part of the strategic partnership between Université Paris Cité and the National University of Singapore (NUS), a new call for proposals is launched aimed at enabling students from Asia and Europe to pursue a PhD in Paris or Singapore under the co-supervision of...

 read more